Allied prisoners of war of Japan: Conditions

-While the states often moderated their treatment of POWs due to fear of retaliation, in the early stages of the war, the number of POWs held by both sides of the Asian and Pacific theater varied drastically: by the end of 1942 Japanese POWs in Allied hands numbered well under a thousand, while there were over 200,000 British Commonwealth and American prisoners in Japanese hands.
+While traditionally, authorities often moderated their treatment of POWs due to fear of retaliation, in the early stages of the war, the number of POWs held by both sides of the Asian and Pacific theater varied drastically: by the end of 1942 Japanese POWs in Allied hands numbered well under a thousand, while there were over 200,000 British Commonwealth and American prisoners in Japanese hands.
 Further, Japan refused to publicly acknowledge the fact that any of its soldiers were taken prisoner; in 1943 Japanese Foreign Minister Shigemitsu Mamoru said that "our Army maintains the position that Japanese prisoners of war do not exist."

 Australian and other allied captives were held in a notorious prison camp, known as Changi, alongside various other work subcamps in the Burma theatre.

 Conditions in Japanese POW camps were harsh; prisoners were forced to work, beaten for minor infractions, starved and denied medical treatment.
 Those who attempted to escape and were captured were executed or tortured (often by Kempeitai, the Japanese military secret police).
 The brutality of forced labor is exemplified the case of the Burma-Siam railway, where 16,000 out of 40,000 POWs assigned there as the workforce died.
 Particularly infamous were the atrocities of Unit 731 which tested biological and chemical weapons on POWs as well as conditions aboard Japanese transport ships known as hell ships (thousands of POWs died during transport on such vessels).
 Thousands of POWs perished in death marches (ex.
 Sandakan Death Marches or the Bataan Death March).